msfninja/wcs/README.md

 Now save the `server.js` file.

-##### 3. Modify the `\root\index.html` file
+#### 3. Modify the `\root\index.html` file

-Now go to the `index.html` file under the `/root` directory, and go to the JavaScript script almost at the end of the file.
+Now go to the `index.html` file in the `/root` directory, and go to the JavaScript script almost at the end of the file.

 The script has an `ajax` function declared in the beginning.
-Right after it you can see a list of functions each responsible for making a request to the server to perform a task.
+Right after it you can see a list of function declarations each responsible for making a request to the server to perform a task.

-Copy/paste one of the functions in the same row, or somewhere else, for example this one:
+Copy/paste one of the functions in the same column, or somewhere else, for example this one:

 ```javascript
 shutdown = () => {